soxueren/atsd/changelogs/2017_09/README.md

 ### Issue 3817-b
 --------------

-The new field `Query Filter` has been introduced to allow to applying a filter expression as part of the request.
+The new field `Query Filter` has been introduced to allow applying a filter expression as part of a request.

 ![](Images/Figure8.png)
 ![](Images/Figure9.png)